VPAC/superlinux/supercomputingwithlinux.md

 Sometimes you will require more or less memory that is typical for a job.
 In these cases the resource requests memory for the total job (mem for TORQUE and PBSPro), or more commonly, for each processing task (pmem), may be useful.
 A standard resource request is used e.g., #PBS -l pmem=2000mb for TORQUE and PBS or #SBATCH --mem=20000 for SLURM.

+**Backfilling**

+Many schedulers and resource managers use a backfilling algorithm to improve system utilisation and maximise job throughout.
+When more resource intensive (e.g., multiple node) jobs are running it is possible that gaps ends up in the resource allocation.
+To fill these gaps a best effort is made for low-resource jobs to slot into these spaces.

 ## 3.3 Frequently Used PBS and Scheduler Commands

 | TORQUE/PBSPro		| SLURM		| Description					|